BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 `generate-source.py`, which enables me to do things like set the rarity drop levels from a single location at the top of the file, and have it apply to a number of different objects throughout the game.
-That script outputs to a very human-readable multiline text file which can't actually be read directly by FilterTool/Borderlands -- it must be processed by my `conv_to_mod.py` script which you'll find in the parent directory.
+That script outputs to a human-readable multiline text file which can't actually be read directly by FilterTool/Borderlands -- it must be processed by my `conv_to_mod.py` script which you'll find in the parent directory.

 The generation script makes use of `hotfix.py` from the parent directory.
 You'd need to copy (or symlink, if you're on Mac or Linux) `hotfix.py` into this directory in order to run the script.

-To generate the end result file, I actually run the small shell script `create.sh` in this directory, which just does the following:
+To generate the end result file, I actually run the small shell script `create.sh` in this directory, which effectively just does the following:

     ./generate-source.py && \
         ../conv_to_mod.py -f "BL2 Better Loot Mod by Apocalyptech - UCP Compat" && \
         ../conv_to_mod.py -f "BL2 Better Loot Mod by Apocalyptech - Standalone" && \
         ../conv_to_mod.py -f "BL2 Better Loot Mod by Apocalyptech - Standalone Offline"

+*(It's actually slightly more complicated now that I'm exporting multiple profiles of the same mod (Lootsplosion vs. Reasonable), but that's basically what it does.)*

 Credits
 -------